JujuAdams/Chatterbox/docs/3.0/reference-configuration.md

 _Typical value:_ `4`

-Size of tabs for YarnScript input.
+Size of tabs for ChatterScript input.

 &nbsp;